jeff4/bionotes.github.io/ochem.md

 * 11/16 prepped final A-U photo and began prepping series on terpenes and steroids
 * 11/17 made IG stories for final DNA/RNA posts.
 IG story about pies
 * 11/18 more prep
+* 11/19 read more Follett in prep of afternoon reading room